abbasamiri/abbasamiri.github.io/_posts/2021-07-30-bounded_context_in_domain_driven_design.md

 *Functional cohesion* helped us to define our *Bounded context*s.
 We should remember that designing a *Domain Model* is an evolving process, this design could be altered when we go further and be aware of other constraints and business rules.

-**Note:** The solid lines between the *Bounded context*s is the subject of *Context Map* which demonstrate the integration points and the flow of data between *Bounded Context*s.
+**Note:** The solid lines between the *Bounded context*s are the subject of *Context Map* which demonstrates the integration points and the flow of data between *Bounded Context*s.

 **Note:** Name the *Bounded Context*s based on *Ubiquitous Language*.